 The term shares, stock, or equity means the same and are used interchangeably.
 Equity is a share in the ownership of the company’s assets and earnings.
-Higher the number of stocks, the higher is your stake of ownership.
+The higher the number of stocks, the higher is your stake of ownership.

 For example, you own 100 shares of Microsoft (MSFT) on NASDAQ, and the outstanding shares are over 7 billion.
 Therefore, you own a very small percentage of ownership.

 However, the ownership doesn’t matter as far as you are able to make profits on the stock purchased.

-Stock Market is a marketplace where buying and selling of stocks happen through a licensed brokerage that deals with exchanges and executes the trades on your behalf.
-It works on demand and supply formula, and the fluctuation in the price of a stock is directly related to it.
+Stock Market is a marketplace where buying and selling stocks happens through a licensed brokerage that deals with exchanges and executes the trades on your behalf.
+It works on the demand and supply formula, and the fluctuation in the price of a stock is directly related to it.
 With so many stocks to look for, choosing the best stocks might be overwhelming.
 That is why sticking on a particular type of strategy – long-term, undervalued stocks, growth stocks, emerging markets stocks, etc. – may bring you the best results, particularly if you’re starting with this type of investment.

 How does the Buying and Selling of Stocks Work?

-As the market works on the logic of demand and supply, it is simple to understand that you buy shares from someone in the secondary market who owns it and is ready to sell it.
+As the market works on the logic of demand and supply, it is simple to understand that you buy shares from someone in the secondary market who owns them and is ready to sell it.